msiebert1/kaepora/personal/Yinghe/Readme.txt

-specavg.py are written by Yinghe, Mallory and Aaron together
+specavg.py is written by Yinghe, Mallory and Aaron together